Session 1: Why we can have hope

 November 16, 2024

+The title of Pope Francis’s document means “Hope Does Not Disappoint.”
 It’s easy to have hope when things are going well.
 But what about in the hard times?
-In this session, Pope Francis and the Apostle Paul will help us see how even suffering can lead us to hope.
-Pope Francis begins his Jubilee Year document Spes Non Confundit with a translation of its Latin title: “Hope Does Not Disappoint.”
-He then explores what hope is, where it comes from, and why we can have it.
+In this session, Pope Francis explores what hope is, where it comes from, and why we can have it.
 The Christian life flourishes when it is grounded in hope.
-Pope Francis reminds us why hope is possible even in the hard times.
+Pope Francis draws on the words of the Apostle Paul to remind us why hope is possible even in the hard times, how even suffering can lead us to hope.

 Our study guide questions will help us explore how God’s love supports our hope and how Jesus Christ stands at the epicenter of God’s active love for the world.
 Jesus Christ is the foremost reason why we can have hope and bring hope to our world.